Same-sex marriage in the State of Mexico

 Same-sex marriage has been legal in the State of Mexico since 2 November 2022.
-On 11 October 2022, the Congress of the State of Mexico voted 50–16 with seven abstentions to pass a bill legalizing same-sex marriage.
-It was published on 1 November 2022, and took effect the next day.
-The State of Mexico was the third-to-last state in Mexico to provide for same-sex marriage.
+On 11 October 2022, the Congress of the State of Mexico voted 50–16 with 6 abstentions to pass a bill legalizing same-sex marriage.
+It was signed by Governor Alfredo del Mazo Maza, published in the official state gazette on 1 November, and took effect the next day.
+The State of Mexico was the 29th Mexican state to open marriage to same-sex couples.

 Legal history

 Background

+The Supreme Court of Justice of the Nation ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide.
+The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to marry would still have to seek individual amparos in court.
+The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.
+Specifically, the court ruled that bans on same-sex marriage violate Articles 1 and 4 of the Constitution of Mexico.
+Article 1 of the Constitution states: